dinde/net-snmp-extend-mailstats/README.md

 snmpwalk -v2c -c public YOUR.SERVER.TLD .1.3.6.1.4.1.2021.13.69

 ## Installation of Opennms files
+There is 2 flavours of datacollection file.
+* mailstats-gauge.xml which uses a gauge and need the cron to be sync with your  data collection time (example: rrdstep 300 = 5mn = cron 5mn)
+* mailstats-counter.xml which uses a counter64 instead and does not need any sync on cron.
-- 1/ Download datacollection file to your opennms folder: wget -O $OPENNMS_HOME/datacollection/mailstats.xml https://raw.github.com/dinde/snmp-extend-mxstats/master/opennms/mailstats.xml
+- 1/ Download datacollection file to your opennms folder: wget -O $OPENNMS_HOME/datacollection/mailstats.xml https://raw.github.com/dinde/snmp-extend-mxstats/master/opennms/datacollection/mailstats.xml

 - 2/ Edit your datacollection-config.xml and Add:
         <include-collection dataCollectionGroup="Mailstats"/>

-- 3/ Download graphs definitions to your opennms folder: wget -O $OPENNMS_HOME/snmp-graph.properties.d/mailstats-graph.properties https://raw.github.com/dinde/snmp-extend-mxstats/master/opennms/mailstats-graph.properties
+- 3/ Download graphs definitions to your opennms folder: wget -O $OPENNMS_HOME/snmp-graph.properties.d/mailstats-graph.properties https://raw.github.com/dinde/snmp-extend-mxstats/master/opennms/snmp-graph.properties.d/mailstats-graph.properties

 - 4/ Restart Opennms, rescan the node where the script run and enjoy the new graphs on "Node-level Performance Data"